itenium-be/blog-posts/README.md

 ==========
 for [https://itenium.be]

 Jasmine with Node
 --> Skip the jasmine-ts package?
 --> Switch node-ts with ts-node!!!
+Script: `ts-node node_modules/jasmine/bin/jasmine`

 [Instructions on how to create a post and what is available](https://itenium.be/blog/productivity/create-blog-post/)